SailorSnoW/Tentrackule/README.md

 ## 🏗 Architecture Overview

-Tentrackule is split into a few asynchronous tasks.
-These tasks share access to a `SharedDatabase` (`Arc<Mutex<Database>>`) and perform blocking queries via the `DatabaseExt::run` helper:
+Tentrackule is organized as a Cargo workspace made of several crates:

-1. **Discord Bot** – exposes slash commands via Poise and sends alerts to your server.
+- **bot** – Discord integration with slash commands via Poise.
-2. **Database** – wraps an SQLite database for storing tracked accounts and guild settings.
+- **db** – asynchronous wrapper around SQLite storing tracked accounts and guild settings.
-3. **Riot API** – performs requests to Riot while respecting rate limits and collects simple metrics.
-4. **Result Poller** – periodically checks for new matches and dispatches alerts when a tracked player finishes a game.
+- **riot-api** – typed Riot Games API client with rate limit handling and metrics logging.
+- **alert** – utilities to build and dispatch Discord embeds.
+- **shared** – common types and traits shared across the workspace.

+The main crate spawns the Discord bot and a polling task that regularly checks Riot for new matches.
 Each component runs in its own Tokio task and failures are logged.

 ## 📥 Installation and Execution